mehome/Legacy3481/MyProjects/GCodeTools/GCodeTools/GCodeToolsReadMe.txt

 RemoveTab <line number>
 This is ideal for tweaking a tab's offset as well as its properties (i.e. height width).
 In this scenario you can load the source, use a different working file name, and continuously remove and add it again, or just remove it and add it to a new line number

+LoadProject <filename>
+Ability to save all tabs added in one setting as well as the source, and outfile names, and the default tab size used.
+This workflow makes it possible to handle most of the tabs under different sessions while keeping ability to edit and remove tabs as needed.
+Ideally this is the work flow to use, but I'll have to handle the case when multiple tabs are needed in a smaller area... for this use the one tab at time working with a modified gcode file.
+It may be possible to use multiple workflow strategies to get benefits from both.

+SaveProject [filename blank=console dump]
+Saves the project settings including the source and oufile names and default tab size

 Examples:------------------------------------------------------------------------------------------
+Try loading the CasterContourProject.ini (included in archive) This will add two tabs to a file named CasterContour_Modified.nc

 CasterContourTest.nc
 This can demonstrated the arc tab abilites try
 AddTab 292 0.5